Kyodai Hero: 1970s

 The 1970s saw the uprising of Tokusatsu and Kyodai Hero shows, which coexisted with and helped shape kaiju films of the era.
 Tsuburaya Productions restarted the Ultraman series with The Return of Ultraman.
 This reignited high interest in studios to produce their own tokusatsu shows.
 Many of the tokusatsu shows from the 70s era mainly featured Kyodai heroes such as Spectreman and Super Robot Red Baron.
 By 1975, Tokusatsu shows were highly popular in Asia.
+For Spider-Man, the show has the Spider-Man facing the kaiju in its giant form after facing it in a human-sized form.

 Toho Studios even invented its own Kyodai hero to fight alongside Godzilla, Jet Jaguar in the film Godzilla vs. Megalon, which introduced numerous other Tokusatsu heroes throughout the 1970s, including Godman, Megaloman, and Greenman.
 In Hong Kong, Shaw Brothers Studio produced its own Henshin/Kyodai Hero as well with The Super Inframan.
 Though stylistically more akin to Kamen Rider, Inframan mixed Kyodai Hero elements into its formula, allowing the titular hero to grow to gigantic size.

 Style and techniques

-The Kyodai Hero genre usually involves a human (either a host to the hero, or simply a human form) who transforms into the eponymous hero, usually an organic cyborg, android, or robot, and changes to an enormous size to battle a giant monster or aliens.
+A Kyodai Hero property usually involves a human (either a host to the hero, or simply a human form) who transforms into the hero or.
+From there, they can change to an enormous size to battle a giant monster or aliens.
 The special effect techniques usually use suitmation and scale models.